Create & Manage Events

 • If you want to type in a location, pick Other location from the dropdown option (URLs entered here will become clickable links on the event page).

-Course Unit: This option will only be visible if you have weeks and units enabled for your organization.
+• Course Unit: This option will only be visible if you have weeks and units enabled for your organization.
+It is disabled by default.
+Speak to your Elentra account manager to have it enabled if it is not already.

-Associated Faculty: Add teachers to this event by beginning to type a name, clicking on it and clicking Add.
+• Associated Faculty: Add teachers to this event by beginning to type a name, clicking on it and clicking Add.
 Note that you can define an associated user as a teacher, tutor, teacher's assistant or auditor.
+This data is used to increase the accuracy of several system reports including the Annual Report Section 1.A Captured Teaching, Teaching Report by Course (hourly), Teaching Report by Faculty Member (hourly), Teaching Report by Faculty Member by Course (hourly), and Faculty Teaching Report by Department (half days).

 • All Learners Enrolled: This option is selected by default when creating events.
 This option is useful if you plan to roll forward a schedule from one year to the next.
 All learners enrolled in the course, for the curriculum period defined in the event, will see the event.